 - Both variants have advantages and disadvantages, such as costs, protection against dismissal, and liability.

 - What is a Data Protection Officer?

-- Since when do companies need a Data Protection Officer?
+- Requirement to appoint a Data Protection Officer: Since when do companies need a Data Protection Officer?

-- Which companies must designate a Data Protection Officer?
+- Who needs to appoint a Data Protection Officer?

 - What does the topic of data protection consulting involve?